MindFigment/publishing-platform/README.md

 ```
 After that, navigate in web browser to http://localhost:8000/

-Default database with some data was prepared
+Default database with some data was prepared for you.
 You can create your own account or use one of the following:

-username: mindfigment
+username: mindfigment\
 password mindfigment

-username: lisa
+username: lisa\
 password: lisa

-username: hania
+username: hania\
 password: hania

 To stop and remove docker containers run